logicalclocks/logicalclocks.github.io/docs/admin/ldap/configure-krb.md

     Group mapping can be disabled by setting ```ldap_group_mapping_enabled=false``` in the [Configuration](../variables.md) UI.
     When group mapping is disabled an administrator needs to activate each user from the [User Management](../user.md) page.

-    If group mapping is disabled then Account status in the configuration above should be set to Verified.
+    If group mapping is disabled then Account status in the Kerberos configuration above should be set to ```Verified```.

 The login page will now have the choice to use Kerberos for authentication.
 <figure>